 If the car you’re looking to buy comes with a blue logbook, you need to make sure the document isn’t stolen.
 Around 400,000 blue V5Cs were stolen, enabling thieves to create a false identity for nicked cars; it’s a practice known as cloning and is extremely prevalent.

 And don’t forget that you don’t actually NEED the V5 logbook to sell your vehicle as JamJar explains here – although it helps.

 Just a quick word – our vehicle checks will flag up any cloned plates, so if you’re looking to buy a used vehicle, order or get a free report now.

-Bearing in mind the thefts happened a decade ago you would think everything would have sorted itself out by now.
-But sadly unscrupulous thieves are still using these blue registration documents, safe in the knowledge that some buyers won’t smell a rat.
+Bearing in mind that these V5 thefts happened a decade ago, you would think everything would have sorted itself out by now.
+But sadly unscrupulous thieves are still using these blue V5C registration documents, safe in the knowledge that some buyers won’t smell a rat.
 The serial numbers of the affected V5Cs are: